-An unnerving hush lay over the street like a pall as nearly two dozen members of The Guibord Center and St. John’s Episcopal Cathedral gathered quietly on the steps on The Islamic Center of Southern California, the oldest and largest mosque in Los Angeles.
+An unnerving hush lay over the street like a pall as nearly two dozen members of The Guibord Center and St. John’s Episcopal Cathedral gathered quietly on the steps of the Islamic Center of Southern California, the oldest and largest mosque in Los Angeles.

-Soon Muslim families would arrive here for Friday Noonday Prayer, to worship together, to greet friends, to dwell in their love of God.
-They would do so even though this specific mosque had been targeted with real threats of violence only days earlier, even though they were still being targeted by a man just elevated to the highest position in the land.
-Despite the credible dangers, they came anyway, to pray together, to place themselves in God’s care, to surrender in the most powerful and deliberate way to God’s plan instead of their own.
+Soon Muslim families would arrive for noonday prayer, to worship, to greet friends, to dwell in their love of God.
+They would do so even though just days earlier, the mosque had been threatened with violence.
+Even though they were still being targeted by a man just elevated to the highest position in the land.
+Despite the danger, they came anyway to place themselves in God’s care, to surrender in the most powerful and deliberate way to God’s plan instead of their own.

-What must it have felt like to them as they walked down the sidewalk to see such a crowd at the entrance of their mosque?
-Though the leadership and security knew that we were coming, most of the congregation did not.
+What must it have felt like as they approached their mosque to see such a crowd at the entrance?
+Though the leadership and security knew we were coming, most of the congregation did not.
 Parents reached out instinctively, drawing their children close.
 Adults stiffened noticeably and hunkered down as they came.
 From where we stood, we could see how pale many of the faces were.
 Worn out.
 We quickly raised our signs.

 “We stand with our Muslim brothers and sisters”